InfuseAI/primehub-site/docs/user-advanced-setting.md

 >Jupyter Kernel Gateway is a web server that provides headless access to Jupyter kernels.
 Your application communicates with the kernels remotely, through REST calls and Websockets rather than ZeroMQ messages.

 If **Jupyter Kernel Gateway** is required, enable this setting.
 Go to [[Jupyter Kernel Gateway]](https://jupyter-kernel-gateway.readthedocs.io/en/latest/index.html) to learn the detail.

+## SSH Server

+Enable it to allow the access to the JupyterHub via SSH remotely.
+Please see [SSH Server Feature](guide_manual/ssh-config) for the detail.